3d-paws/3D-PAWS-Particle-FullStation/README.md

 >A4CLR - Unassigns pin A4.
 Removes files A4RAIN.TXT, A4DIST.TXT, 5MDIST.TXT, A4RAW.TXT if they exist

->A5RAW - Configures pin A4 to be a distance gauge.
-Create file A5DIST.TXT.
-Reboot necessary.
-Default sensor is 10m where pin A4 is multiplied by 2.5mm
+>A5RAW - Configures pin A5 for raw readings (Average of 5 samples 10ms apart).
+Creates A5RAW.TXT.
+Reports as a5r to Particle.

 >A5CLR - Unassigns pin A5.
 Removes files A5RAW.TXT if it exist